famicab/Ecommerce-Spring-Rest-Angular/README.md

 # Spring Boot eCommerce Project

 This is a simple Spring Boot project for an eCommerce website, made for learning purposes.
+This project is based on the Spring Security course on Open Webinars platform, taught by Luis Miguel López.

 ## Table of Contents